Our Children And Curriculumdesignoffice

 English includes Speaking and Listening and Reading and Writing.
 English is an integral part of the whole school curriculum.

 Talking is fundamental to a pupil’s learning.
 Pupils are encouraged and helped to talk clearly, confidently and with expression in order to communicate ideas and feelings.
 Similarly, and just as importantly, is the need to listen to others and respond appropriately.
-All children are provided with opportunities in all areas of the curriculum to develop skills in speaking and listening and to enrich their vocabulary.
+All children are provided with opportunities in all areas of the curriculum on a regular basis to develop skills in speaking and listening and to enrich their vocabulary.
 At Brierley, we feel strongly that in order to be able to write something, children need to be able to first say it with confidence.
 Having the chance to explain their ideas helps them not only to build their confidence but to also deepen their understanding of sentence structure and audience.

 One of the greatest gifts we can give a child is the ability to read.
 We believe that reading should be an enjoyable activity, and our approach to reading is based on this.

-At Foundation Stage and Key Stage 1 there is great emphasis on the teaching of reading using a structured phonics programme and a variety of reading schemes.
+At Foundation Stage and Key Stage 1 there is great emphasis on the teaching of reading using a structured phonics programme.
 At Key Stage 2 we extend and develop each child’s reading skills to enable them to be confident, independent and skilled readers.

 We aim to develop a love of reading and therefore encourage our children to take books home and share them with you.
 Children need to be able to read with understanding, for pleasure and for information.
 The children work their way through levelled books until they eventually become ‘free readers’.
-As both levelled and free readers, the children’s reading is structured in Key Stage 1 and pupils are helped and guided towards suitable reading material.
-As the pupils go through the school, they are given more responsibility for this choice in reading.
+As both levelled and free readers, the children’s reading is monitored regularly and they are encouraged to choose books which are both appropriately challenging and of a range of genres and authors.